 Myrth Band Album Tracks

-This is an image of their 45 rpm record.
-The main song is "We Got To Get Together" and the reverse side is their song "Get It Straight"
+Below is an image of their 45 rpm record.
+The main song is "We Got To Get Together," and the reverse side is their song "Get It Straight."

-I hope to share with you the enjoyment of their work while listening to a few of the tracks from their album.
+I hope to share with you the enjoyment of their work while listening to a few tracks from their album.

-Play any of the tracks by clicking the YouTube images below.
+Play any of the songs by clicking the YouTube images below.

 The use of the horns for their musical track adds tremendous impact to the music.
-This is why they were known as a horn band, even if not well known.
+That is why they were known as a horn band, even if not well known.